lathomas64/palette-builder/wp-content/plugins/builder/imani.md

       * Gina note: I'd be interested to see what insight Linode has.
 The size seizes even if I am just saving settings too often.
 I wonder if there's a cap on requests to the server.

 #### Front-end Builder
+- [ ] remap width, height, and shape to pull from new taxonomies.
 - [x] Make pink filter functional
 - [ ] Advanced filter options activate
 - [ ] Populate & map shipping country filters